corentindautreme/corentindautreme.github.io/about.md

 permalink: /about/
 ---

 Hi there!
-I'm Corentin (good luck saying that - you can stick to Co), I'm (year < 2026 ? twenty : thirty)something and I'm a software engineer based in Sarajevo, Bosnia and Herzegovina.
+I'm Corentin (good luck saying that - you can stick to Co), I'm (year < 2036 ? thirty : forty)something and I'm a software engineer based in Sarajevo, Bosnia and Herzegovina.

 ### More Information